ory/sdk/clients/client/python/docs/IdentityApi.md

     page_token = "page_token_example" # str | Next Page Token  The next page token.
 For details on pagination please head over to the [pagination documentation](https://www.ory.sh/docs/ecosystem/api-design#pagination). (optional) active = True # bool | Active is a boolean flag that filters out sessions based on the state.
 If no value is provided, all sessions are returned. (optional) expand = [
-        "Devices",
+        "identity",
     ] # [str] | ExpandOptions is a query parameter encoded list of all properties that must be expanded in the Session.
-Example - ?expand=Identity&expand=Devices If no value is provided, the expandable properties are skipped. (optional)
+If no value is provided, the expandable properties are skipped. (optional)

     # example passing only required values which don't have defaults set
     # and optional values